Knowledge Level: Intermediate

 What it feels like: Tempo is also known as Intensive Endurance and, as such, is a determined and purposeful effort that you can, with concentration, maintain.
 There’s a definite sense of effort, conversation would be in shorter sentences and fatigue will gradually build up in your legs.

 Typical sessions: For experienced riders, Tempo will be their default pace for long rides, pushing the lower end of the zone on the flats and through the top of it on climbs.
-However, for less experienced riders, Tempo efforts may initially in a training plan be as short as 3 minutes and they’ll focus on developing their ability to maintain this intensity.
+However, for less experienced riders, Tempo efforts may initially in a training plan be as short as 3 minutes and they will focus on developing their ability to maintain this intensity.

 Typical sessions: As well as the Functional Threshold test, 2X20 mins in this zone is a classic workout.
 Many riders will use Threshold as their climbing pace during sportives and long training rides, knowing that it represents their riding “red-line”.